 - 1. Preventive care exams, including: - a.
 Routine physical examinations and health screening tests appropriate to your age and sex; - b.
 Well-woman examinations; and - c.
 Well childcare examinations; - 2.
 Routine and necessary immunizations (travel immunizations are not preventive and are covered under Outpatient Care) for children and adults in accordance with Plan guidelines.
-Childhood immunizations include diphtheria, pertussis, tetanus, polio, hepatitis B, measles, mumps, rubella and other immunizations as may be prescribed by the Commissioner of Health; - 3.
+Childhood immunizations include diphtheria, pertussis, tetanus, polio, hepatitis B. measles, mumps, rubella and other immunizations as may be prescribed by the Advisory Committee on Immunization Practices for the Centers for Disease Control and Prevention; - 3.
 An annual pap smear, including coverage for any FDA-approved gynecologic cytology screening technology; - 4.
 Low dose screening mammograms to determine the presence of breast disease is covered as follows: - a.
 One mammogram for persons age 35 through 39; - b.
 One mammogram biennially for persons age 40 through 49; and - c.
-One mammogram annually for person 50 or older;

-- 5. Bone mass measurement to determine risk for osteoporosis; - 6.
+One mammogram annually for person 50 or older; - 5.
+Bone mass measurement to determine risk for osteoporosis; - 6.
 Prostate Cancer screening including diagnostic examinations, digital rectal examinations, and prostate antigen (PSA) tests provided to men who are age 40 or older; - 7.
-Colorectal cancer screening in accordance with screening guidelines issued by the American Cancer Society including fecal occult blood tests, flexible sigmoidoscopy, and screening colonoscopy; - 8.
+Colorectal cancer screening examinations, and laboratory tests are provided in accordance with the most recently published recommendations established by the U.S. Preventive Services Task Form for colorectal cancer screening for which a rating of A or B is in effect with respect to the individual involved.
+A follow-up colonoscopy after a positive non-invasive stool-based screening test or direct visualization screening test and polyp removal during or anesthesia provided in connection with a preventive screening colonoscopy will be preventive; - 8.
 Cholesterol test (lipid profile); - 9.
 Diabetes screening (fasting blood glucose test); - 10.
 Sexually Transmitted Disease (STD) tests (including chlamydia, gonorrhea, syphilis and Human Papillomavirus (HPV)), subject to the following: - a.
 Annual chlamydia screening is covered for: - i.
 Women under age 20 if they are sexually active; and - ii.
-Women age 20 or older, and men of any age, who have multiple risk factors, which include: - a) Prior history of sexually transmitted diseases; - b) New or multiple sex partners; - c) Inconsistent use of barrier contraceptives; or - d) Cervical ectopy; - b.
+Women age 20 or older, and men of any age, who have multiple risk factors, which include:

+- a) Prior history of sexually transmitted diseases; - b) New or multiple sex partners; - c) Inconsistent use of barrier contraceptives; or - d) Cervical ectopy; - b.
 Human Papillomavirus Screening (HPV) as recommended for cervical cytology screening by the American College of Obstetricians and Gynecologists; - 11.
 Human immunodeficiency virus (HIV) tests and counseling; - 12.
 TB tests: - 13.
 Newborn hearing screenings that include follow up audiological examinations, as recommended by a physician or audiologist, and performed by a licensed audiologist to confirm the existence or absence of hearing loss when ordered by a Plan Provider; - 14.
 Associated preventive care radiological and laboratory tests not listed above; - 15.
 BRCA counseling and genetic testing is covered at no Cost Share.
 Any follow up Medically Necessary treatment is covered at the applicable Cost Share based upon type and place of Service.